philgyford/vagrant-heroku-cedar-14-python/README.md

 If you `vagrant halt` the box, you'll need to do `vagrant up --provision` to get everything running again.
 Just doing `vagrant up` won't currently start foreman etc.

+## GeoDjango

+If you want to use GeoDjango, set the ``use_geodjango`` variable in your `config/vagrant.yml` file to the string ``true``:

+    use_geodjango: 'true'

+This will install the requirements for using GeoDjango: GEOS, PROJ.4, GDAL, PostGIS.

 ## Foreman